dddrrreee/cs140e-20win/labs/11-fuse/PRELAB.md

  in a loop, yielding control until too-much time has passed, upon which it kills the running program.

- 4. Compile some other programs using fixed addresses (e.g., `sonar`) and change the delay code to `rpi_yield()` rather than busy wait..
+ 3. Compile some other programs using fixed addresses and change the delay code to `rpi_yield()` rather than busy wait..

 See the [README](0-my-install/README.md).
 You'll need to pull over your simple-boot.c and make it compile.